 Sally Stratton MRICS

-With over twenty-five years of experience in the world of fine furniture valuation and auctioneering, Sally brings a broad range of commercial and academic skills to The Pedestal.
-Her career began with the award of the Antiques Trade Gazette prize on the completion of the three-year Incorporated Society of Valuers & Auctioneers (Fine Arts and Chattels) course, she is a past Branch Chairwoman of the I.S.V.A Central London Branch and now a member of the Royal Institute of Chartered Surveyors (Fine Arts Division).
-She has also featured as a ‘Guest Expert’ on the BBC’s ‘Bargain Hunt’ Series.
-Sally started her career in the Fine Furniture Department of Phillips Auctioneers later becoming Department Director at Bonhams.
-A longstanding member of the Furniture History Society and the Regional Furniture Society, Sally has continued to develop her academic knowledge and commercial acumen, which has helped her make notable discoveries and sales of fine and important furniture.
-Sally is a Founder Partner of The Pedestalsally@thepedestal.com
+With over thirty years of experience in fine furniture valuation and auctioneering, Sally brings a broad range of commercial and academic skills to The Pedestal.
+Her career began with the award of the Antiques Trade Gazette prize having completed the three-year Incorporated Society of Valuers & Auctioneers (Fine Arts and Chattels) course, she is a past Branch Chairwoman of the I.S.V.A Central London Branch and now a member of The Royal Institute of Chartered Surveyors (Fine Arts Division).
+She has also featured as a guest specialist on the BBC’s ‘Bargain Hunt’ series.
+Sally started her career in the Fine Furniture Department of Phillips Auctioneers and she later became Department Director at Bonhams.
+She has made numerous notable discoveries and has been closely involved with many important auctions of fine furniture.
+A particular passion is researching the history of the pieces she brings to auction, and this has proved crucial in achieving the best possible result for her clients.
+Sally is a long-standing member of the Furniture History Society and the Regional Furniture Society.
+Sally is a Founder Partner of The Pedestal.email@example.com

 Michael was former international head of silver at Phillips Auctioneers where he started on leaving school at 18, working there for 30 years and then going on to be head of the silver department at Christie's South Kensington for 10 years.
 Specialising in all types of silver but with a particular interest in Continental silver, pioneering the sales in Geneva for Phillips for 7 years, he also handled Russian works of art, early silver spoons, gold boxes and Judaica and was responsible for cataloguing the James Walker collection, one of the most comprehensive and esoteric collections of silver to have come on to the market, as well as the silver for the Lord Raglan sale whilst at Christie's and the Martin Gubbins collection of spoons which concentrated on rare Scottish Provincial firstname.lastname@example.org